lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

 # Will the AI bubble burst or boom?

-   >Disclaimer:This analysis is for educational and insight purposes only.
+   >Disclaimer: This analysis is for educational and insight purposes only.
 It is not investment advice.

 ### Overview
 These three parts a connected study of the current AI equity cycle versus fundamentals and history: